Nitrous oxide toxicity

 Treatment options include:

-- halting exposure to nitrous oxide
+cessation of exposure to nitrous oxide

-- high dose of intramuscular vitamin B12, followed by oral supplementation
+high dose of intramuscular vitamin B12, followed by oral supplementation

-- methionine supplementation has also been used 2
+methionine supplementation has also been used 2

-Despite optimal treatment some patients are left with a permanent deficit, including lifelong paraparesis.
+Despite optimal treatment, some patients are left with a permanent deficit, including lifelong paraparesis.

 Although there is no risk of physical addiction, the risk of a psychological N2O habit is a clear and present danger 8.